 - Determine any circumstances out of their control (i.e.: Failed product launch with the new product quota still assigned, operations nightmare with declining customer service, acquisition or financial default, poor territory design etc.)

-- Plot their quota attainment and score on the SM grid.
-This will allow you to decide the right actions depending on where they fall on the SM Score Grid.
+- Plot their quota attainment and score on a grid.
 And if necessary, can help make a quantitative assessment on termination (which might please your HR Leader).